sourcemeta/learnjsonschema.com/content/2020-12/meta-data/examples.markdown

 ## Explanation

-The `examples` keyword is used to provide an array of example instances associated with a particular schema that should ideally validate against the schema.
+The `examples` keyword is used to provide a list of example instances associated with a particular schema that should ideally validate against the schema.
 These examples serve to illustrate the intended structure and constraints defined by the schema.
 While these examples are not used for validation purposes, they are helpful in providing sample valid instances against the schema they are defined in.

-_**Note:** While it is recommended that the examples should validate against the subschema they are defined in, this requirement is not strictly enforced.
-However, it is strongly advised for people to ensure validation compatibility._
+_**Note:** While it is recommended that the examples should validate against the subschema they are defined in, this requirement is not strictly enforced._

 * The value of this keyword must be an array.
 * Used to demonstrate how data should conform to the schema.